Collabora Online - Community Page

 make run

-Among other, the output will contain the links that you can directly follow to see Writer, Calc, and Impress test documents in your browser.
+The output will contain the links that you can directly follow to see Writer, Calc, and Impress test documents in your browser.

 Hacking it